-EKU’s paralegal programs are designed to set you apart from the competition.
-In this partially online program students have the flexibility to complete all but 10 credit hours of their program 100 percent online.
+EKU’s paralegal programs are designed to offer you the flexibility to complete all but these 10 credit hours 100 percent online.
 The remaining 10 hours are earned in the form of an intensive, on-campus residency in Richmond, Kentucky.

 This unique combination approach provides the flexibility you need to maintain personal and professional obligations, while allowing you an in-person opportunity to:

 - Help you refine the fundamental skills employers value

 - Receive personalized career counseling and job search workshops

 The residency is offered once per year in late May on the Richmond, Kentucky campus.
 The residency duration is a little over two-weeks, running weekdays and weekends, with exact beginning and ending times to be determined prior to each session.

 Students can choose to attend either the full residency toward the end of their program; or, split the residency over two May sessions.

 What arrangements will I need to make?